AllanChain/NewFTP/README.md

 ## TO DO
 #### Black Magic
 - Important Ones
-  - Find the better way to register PyFTPHandler.(current implementation is somewhat tricky)
-  - Test on the 32 bit Win7, which seems different from the 64 bit ones.
-    - if the 32 bit Win7 does not provide password in the address bar, read the config file to get it.
-  - ~~Support mixed underscores and spaces in the file name.
-(Win7 replaced spaces with underscores)~~ **Done with the help of `difflib`**
   - Maintainers please!
 - Less Important Ones
   - Add action config of the gui program: